mj1618/python-turtle-tutorial/README.md

 Open the `main.py` file which you will be editing and click `Run` at the top of the page.
 This should open a GUI and a console with your program running.
 Adjust the size of the GUI to make it bigger if you can't see the entire grid.
+You can click on the GUI to focus it, and then use arrow keys to move the turtle around.

 ## Step 2: Create a World

 The only file you need to edit is `main.py`.
-There is a `main_backup.py` which is a copy of main you can use if you need to go back to the original program.
+There is a `main_original.py` which is a copy of main you can use if you need to go back to the original program.
 Other code and images sit in the folders `utils` and `assets`, you can have a look if you want but you don't need to touch these files for this tutorial.
-The `solutions` folder contains some nifty solutions to the game which you can look at if you are stuck for ideas.
+The `solutions` folder contains some nifty solutions to the game which you can look at if you are stuck for ideas later on in the tutorial.

 __Imports__